-Brown Discharge During Pregnancy: 6 Causes & Treatment
+Brown Discharge During Pregnancy: 7 Causes (& How to Stop It)

 Brown discharge during pregnancy is normal, especially in scant amounts.
 It can occur in the first trimester and can last for up to 3 days.